 1. COLLECTING AND SENDING INFORMATION

 This means sensors.
-Sensors could be temperature sensors, motion sensors, moisture sensors, air quality sensors, light sensors, you name it.
+These could be temperature, motion, moisture, air quality sensors, light sensors, you name it.
 These sensors, along with a connection, allow us to automatically collect information from the environment which, in turn, allows us to make more intelligent decisions.

 On the farm, automatically getting information about the soil moisture can tell farmers exactly when their crops need to be watered.
 Instead of watering too much (which can be an expensive over-use of irrigation systems and environmentally wasteful) or watering too little (which can be an expensive loss of crops), the farmer can ensure that crops get exactly the right amount of water.
 More money for farmers and more food for the world!